 See Also: Best 25 Nelson Mandela Quotes

-Madiba’s Books, Creativity and Talents
+Madiba’s Books, Creativity, and Talents

 When he was elected president, he shocked many people due to his stand for national cohesion and an end to discrimination that had ruled South Africa for decades.
 The ruling party known as Government of Unity was initiated by Mandela in a bid to avoid ethnocentric, racial and political tension that was rife on the walk to freedom.
 This was backed up by the Truth and Reconciliation Commission that was mandated with delving into human right violations.
 Mandela’s role as president was intricate due to the balance he was compelled to strike between all the people.
-On the one hand, the famished and discontented Blacks had suffered for long under the manacles of segregation; the Boers sought more rights while the whites clamored for equal rights.
+On the one hand, the famished and discontented blacks who had suffered for long under the manacles of segregation; the Boers sought more rights while the whites clamoured for equal rights.
 Unlike his counterpart in Zimbabwe, Robert Mugabe, who chooses to throw out all settlers to cripple the economy, his approach to administration was feasible.

 Through the efforts of Mandela upon the joyous daybreak to emancipation, he spearheaded the introduction of land reforms, measures to curb poverty and an extension to health care services.
 On various international platforms, he acted as Mediator and peacemaker.
-For instance he led the military intervention that was necessitated by deadly and horrible fighting and arbitrated between Libya and the UK dispute on the Pan Am Flight 103 Bomb trial.
-He was also a distinct African president who shunned a second term in favor of the vice president in a continent where men rule for decades through undemocratic tactics.
-On his retirement from public life the former president became a key player and elder statesman whose focal point was curbing impoverishment of vulnerable groups and combating the spread of HIV/AIDS.
+For instance, he led the military intervention that was necessitated by deadly and horrible fighting and arbitrated between Libya and the UK dispute on the Pan Am Flight 103 Bomb trial.
+He was also a distinct African president who shunned a second term in favour of the vice president in a continent where men rule for decades through undemocratic tactics.
+On his retirement from public life, the former president became a key player and elder statesman whose focal point was curbing impoverishment of vulnerable groups and combating the spread of HIV/AIDS.

 There are many reasons why Nelson Mandela was called Madiba, and other names such as the “father of the nation”.
 He gave his life for the freedom of South Africa, suffered for the course and demonstrated deep patriotism by shunning the deplorable acts of many African leaders.
-Mandela was an international statesman and had earned the respect through his dedication, commitment and tenacity.
+Mandela was an international statesman and had earned the respect through his dedication, commitment, and tenacity.